erykjj/linkture/README.md

                         create <a></a> links; provide a "prefix" and a "suffix" (or neither for testing) -t                    tag scriptures with {{ }}
   -x                    extract list of scripture references

+auxiliary functions:
+  -b BCV                return the number of verse with code "BCV" ("bbcccvvv") -n verse              return the BCV code for verse number "verse" (integer value)
 ```

 Or, make it executable first and run directly: